kudobuilder/kudo/keps/0031-namespace-management.md

 namespaceManifest: templates/namespace.yaml
 ```

 KUDO is to add a `--create-namespace`.
 The use of `--namespace` defines the namespace that will be used by the operator.
-If the `--namespace` is missing and `--create-namespace` is provide it will result in a failure.
-If a namespace manifest is provide and used in conjunction with `--create-namespace`, AND the namespace is missing from the cluster it will be created using the manifest file.
-If the namespace exists, it is a error which will be reported back to the user.
+If the `--namespace` is missing and `--create-namespace` is provided it will result in a failure.
+If a namespace manifest is provided and used in conjunction with `--create-namespace`, AND the namespace is missing from the cluster it will be created using the manifest file.
+If the namespace exists, it is an error that will be reported back to the user.

-The follow rules apply:
+The following rules apply:

-1. No implict creation of namespace, namespace creation alway requires `--create-namespace`
+1. No implicit creation of namespaces, namespace creation always require `--create-namespace`
-1. If a namespace is being created if the namespace exists, it is a failure
+1. If created namespace already exists in the cluster, it is a failure
 1. If a namespace is being created and there is NO namespace manifest file, it will be created (if missing) as a simple namespace without metadata (perhaps we should consider adding "created by kudo details")
 1. If a namespace is being created and there is a `namespaceManifest` file defined, the creation of the namespace will be with the metadata defined.
 1. `name: {{ .Namespace }}` is not allowed in the manifest file and is considered a failure by the package verifier.
 The namespace manifest is only useful to provide metadata to the namespace.
 The control over what the name of the namespace  is controlled by KUDO only.
 1. No support for static namespace or default namespace.
 1. If no `--namespace` is provided the operator is installed to the "default" namespace.
 The rules for `--create-namespace` are the same, if it exists, it will fail, otherwise it will be created.
-1. If a namespace is created KUDO waits until the namespace is created to move forward in a plan.
+1. If a namespace is created, KUDO waits until the namespace creation is completed to move forward with a plan.
 1. If a namespace is needed to be created, it is detected early in the process prior to the deployment plan or as a first step.
 1. All operator artifacts installed will go to this single namespace.
+1. The namespace creation is done from the KUDO CLI and therefore the service account from the current user is used

 ### Proposal: Multi-Namespace (static)